johyexson/Sales-Performance-Analysis/README.md

 ![](Graph(3).png)

 # Summary of Findings
-- Printed rolls incurred the highest expenses in terms of production cost
+- Printed rolls incurred the highest expenses in terms of production cost for December 2023
-- The first and third week recorded a high increase in sales at the rate of 81% and 54% respectively
+- The first and third week recorded a high increase in sales at the rate of 81% and 54% respectively showing positive improvement in sales growth
 - The third week was the most productive as zero naira was spent on production while sales performance almost doubled the amount of the previous week
+- Weekly sales trend show that there was consistent increase in sales performance across the week, accounting for the 31% profit margin 📈 accumulated in December